Skip to main content

 Cursor

-- Deep Context: Cascade indexes the project; Fast Context pulls relevant code on demand
+• Deep Context: The local agent indexes the project; Fast Context pulls relevant code on demand

 Winner: Cursor for granular control (rules, notepads, ignore).
-Windsurf for speed and visual navigation.
+Devin Desktop for speed, visual navigation, and Cloud handoff.

 IDE Flexibility